Toxin detection

 Gastroenteritis, septicemia, infection, other

-Completed Enteric Diseases Program requisition form.
+Completed Enteric Diseases requisition form.

 N/A

-PCR-based identification of genes encoding toxins and virulence factors
+In-house developed PCR-based identification of genes encoding:

-ctx –Cholera toxin; causes severe diarrhea; indicative of toxigenic Vibrio spp.
+• ctx (Cholera toxin): causes severe diarrhea; indicative of toxigenic Vibrio spp.\

-rtx – repeat/accessory toxin; associated with toxin transportation
+• rtx (repeat/accessory toxin): associated with toxin transportation

 7 calendar days.
 Note: Turnaround times for routine isolates may be extended during major foodborne outbreak activities or due to limited availability of resources.